chomssky/chomssky/README.md

 - 👋 Hi there
-- I'm Jackson, a Certified Analytics Consultant from Accra, Ghana.
+- I'm Jackson, a Certified AI Product Strategist from Accra, Ghana.
-- I leverage data insights to solve complex business problems and scale growth.
+- I leverage expertise across ML/AI to build products that precisely align with user needs and business objectives.
-- 👀 I’m interested in learning and collaborating on Data Science, AI, and Technology projects
+- 👀 I’m interested in learning and collaborating on Product Management, Data Science, AI, and Technology projects
 - 📫 How to reach me

 <!---